 Wu said Microsoft is still reviewing whether IMF will be offered only to customers with Software Assurance, as it was originally intended, or whether it will be made available to all customers.
 A decision is expected at TechEd, he said.

 The software runs on Exchange 2003 and uses the same Smartscreen technology that was recently added to Outlook 2003, MSN and Hotmail.
+IMF uses Bayesian analysis to learn to identify spam, and considers the whole message, not just a few key words, to identify spam.

 The messaging filter has been in a limited beta for several months.
 It will come as welcome relief to enterprise customers who continue to fight the deluge of spam that flood their corporate networks.